roottraveller/KahaniKraftTales-KKT/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- OpenAI for ChatGPT API
-- Google for Gemini API
-- Anthropic for Claude API
-- All contributors and users

 ---

-💡 **Remember**: The application works perfectly in demo mode without any API keys.
-Only add keys if you want to use real AI models for story generation!

 **Made with ❤️ by rimaurya** | **Powered by AI Magic** ✨